JAngeloD/convolutional-neural-networks-simplified/cnnsimplified.markdown

 So, why is this step necessary?
 Convolutional layers only extract the features, a dense layer like this is required for all the features to mix/aggregate (not converge) and output a value as the classification using another activation function, the Softmax function.

-# SOFTMAX FUNCTION AND THE CROSS-ENTROPY FUNCTION
+# SOFTMAX FUNCTION AND THE LOSS FUNCTION
 After obtaining the final layer of the fully connected layer we use the Softmax function.
-The Softmax function takes in the final output of the fully connected layer and turns all the values between 0 and 1.
+The Softmax function takes in the final output of the fully connected layer and produces a list of different classifications all with the values between 0 and 1.
 Those numbers define the probability of a classification output.

+For example, if we're doing character classification for only alphabetical numbers, there would be 26 different classes, each with a different probability ranging for 0 to 1 with all of them totalling 1.
+1 means absolute certainty and 0 meaning no certainty.

 During the training phase after all the information has been passed and we received the final classification output number from the Softmax function, we need a way to see how reliable our model is.
 To do that, we need a quantifiable number that represents how bad the model’s guess is.
 That’s where we use a loss function, in particular, the cross-entropy function, which is used to train our model.